estella-warwick/BumbleBox/README.md

 ## Install labelling software (on a separate computer, not the Raspberry Pi - install instructions tested for Mac and Linux computers so far)
+### The BumbleBox generates nest images daily that can be labelled in order to track different nest components, which can be useful for a variety of interesting research questions.
+To do this, we need to install the BumbleBox code and the labelling software we will use on a separate computer.

 1. Install BumbleBox code onto your computer, in the same manner as above